G-Core/product-documentation/documentation/cloud.md

 displayName: Cloud
 published: true
 ---
+# Cloud

-Welcome to the [Gcore Cloud](https://gcore.com/cloud) documentation page!
+Welcome to the <a href="https://gcore.com/cloud" target="_blank">Gcore Cloud</a> documentation page!
 Here we explain how to create, configure, and troubleshoot different cloud products and services.

 Cloud is a cloud computing platform that provides users with access to a wide range of computing services over the internet.
 With Cloud, you can run quickly, save costs, and scale up and down with ease.